-SUMNER PUBLIC LIBRARY Program Room Reservation Form
+Program Room Reservation Form

 Name of person making reservation

 Name of group/organization

 Date of meeting Time of meeting to

 Purpose of meeting

 Number of persons in group

-Although there is no charge for using the program room, we ask you to consider making a free will donation to help offset the operating expenses and general wear on the program room.
+Although there is no charge for using donation to help offset the operating ree will

-Scheduled when library is not open with library director approval: • \$25.00 Deposit Paid \$20.00 hourly charge: Amount 1 Donated Number of Hours
+Scheduled when library is not open n with library director approval:

-I understand that I am responsible for my group using the facility in an orderly manner and leaving it in good condition.
-I have received /read a copy of the Program Room Policy, and will see that our group abides by this policy.
+Donated umber of Hours

-Signed Phone 6
+I understand that I am responsible fo in good condition.
+I have received /r group abides by this policy.

-Date of application\\\\\
+Signed P hone

-February 17, 2022
+Date of application

-SUMNER PUBLIC LIBRARY Program Room Checklist
+Program Room Checklist